FAIR Gulf Coast Search Guide

 • Should I use a Tampa Bay appraiser or a specialist elsewhere in Florida?
 Use a Tampa Bay appraiser when inspection logistics, estate access, fragile handling, large furniture, storage visits, household inventory, or insurance timing requires local documentation.
 Use a statewide or category specialist when attribution, artist market, maker, period, material, edition history, provenance, or market tier is the central risk.

 • What fee questions should I ask Gulf Coast appraisers?
-Ask whether pricing is hourly, flat, minimum, travel-based, rush-based, research-based, room-count-based, storage-visit-based, or item-count-based; what the written report includes; whether revisions or follow-up are extra; and whether the fee is non-contingent and never tied to value or sale outcome.
+Ask whether pricing is hourly, flat, minimum, travel-based, rush-based, research-based, room-count-based, storage-visit-based, or item-count-based; what the report includes; whether revisions or follow-up are extra; and whether the fee is non-contingent.

 • Can one Tampa or St. Petersburg appraiser handle antiques, fine art, furniture, and personal property?
 Sometimes.
 A local personal property, art, antiques, furniture, or decorative arts appraiser may fit estate inventory and triage, but higher-value paintings, sculpture, designer furniture, jewelry, rugs, books, silver, textiles, or unusual collectibles may need specialist review or a hybrid appraisal path.